Vojtechnlogy/vadatei-lead-gen-hub/README.md

 Create QR code and advertizing for the website

+Examples section so that the clients have examples

+Add and SEO page so that users who search stuff up have a good chance of finding somthing maybe a blog or case studies

+AI SEO optimization

 !!!!!!!!

-Add this with the langauge toggle button so that the link acctually
+Add this with the langauge toggle button

 import { Link } from "react-router-dom";
 import { localizedPath } from "@/lib/localize";